 The United States of America is located in North America, bordering both the North Atlantic Ocean and the North Pacific Ocean, between Canada and Mexico.

 The United States became a major exporter of entertainment in the 20th century through movies, film and music.
-Although pop, rock, hip hop, country and jazz are some of its biggest exports, certain genres in the roots music category such as blues, bluegrass and Celtic music are also a major force in American music.
+Although pop, rock, hip hop, country and jazz are some of its biggest exports, certain genres in the roots music category such as blues, salsa, bluegrass and Celtic music are also a major force in American music.

 American Roots Music

 The United States is a nation formed primarily by descendants of immigrants from Europe, Asia and Latin America, as well as slaves from Africa.
 As a consequence, American roots music has its foundation in the musical cultures of these diverse groups of people.

 The original inhabitants of what is now the United States of America are known as American Indians or Native Americans.
 The most common musical instruments used by American Indians are the voice, drums, percussion and flutes.
 Most of the recordings currently available are powwow performances, popular in “Indian Country’, round dances and peyote songs.
 There is also rock, jazz, world music and hip hop performed by Native Americans.
 Canyon Records in Arizona has one of the largest catalogs of recorded traditional and contemporary Native American music.
 Pow Wows are the Native American people’s way of meeting together, to join in dancing, singing, visiting, renewing old friendships and make new ones.

 The music of Hawaii, which is located in the Pacific Ocean, has strong Polynesian and European influences.
 Portuguese and Spanish sailors and vaqueros (cowboys) brought instruments that are now very popular, such as the guitar and the cavaquinho.
 The cavaquinho became the ukulele.
 One of the most popular styles is Hawaiian slack key guitar.
 Dancing Cat Records specialized in this typically Hawaiian guitar style.